 We all enjoyed a wonderful day together at Birdwood Square last Tuesday for this year’s 2021 Faction Athletics Carnival.
 Our children enjoyed a day full of activity and were provided with many opportunities to demonstrate their sportsmanship, athleticism and team skills!
 A special thank you to our Physical Education teacher, Miss Kate Witkowski, who co-ordinated such a well organised Programme, and the many staff and helpers who came together to ensure the day was set up so efficiently, and ran very smoothly.
 Well done to this year’s Runners up and Champions.
 Further results and photos can be found in today’s Newsletter.

-Our focus for the remaining weeks of this term will now be on the preparation of our 2020 Sacred Heart Interschool Team, and the preparation and training sessions at the WA Athletics Stadium in Floreat, as we undertook last year.
+Our focus for the remaining weeks of this term will now be on the preparation of our 2021 Sacred Heart Interschool Team, and the preparation and training session at the WA Athletics Stadium in Floreat, as we undertook last year.
 Final Interschool selection has been based on a combination of results and performances throughout the term, time trials, other recorded data, and Faction Carnival performances.

-Watch this space for details of these three events that involve many hands to ensure light work!
+Watch this space for details of these events that involve many hands to ensure light work!

 A Catholic Pastoral Community